Getting your Trinity Audio player ready...

 This day stinks!

 The space seemed unusually calm.
-I swore my crew would have been pasted to the door, spying, but no one was in sight.
+I swore my crew would be pasted to the door, spying, but no one was in sight.
 I sullenly ambled back to the TV area, beat up by my negative thoughts.

 The hottest girl on campus thinks I’m gutless.